 “I’ve been here longer than you to know that… “

-These statements are often used to assert dominance and get you to do work someone else’s way.
+Another statement that is supposed to assert dominance and get you to do work someone else’s way.

 “Can you take your holiday at a later date?
-This period is really important for the company.”
+This period is really important for the company”

 Your rest time is not up for debate.
 Holidays and sick leaves are what keeps your mental health in check.
 While you should be mindful to not leave the office with a pile of unfinished work, no supervisor can ask you to press pause on your private life for the betterment of the company.

-“If you don’t want this job, there’s always someone who will gladly take your place.”
+“If you don’t want this job, there’s always someone who will gladly take your place”

 “Stop making excuses and just do what you were asked to”

-“Work is not supposed to be fun — that’s why they call it ‘work’.”
+“Work is not supposed to be fun — that’s why they call it ‘work’”

-“I don’t like your attitude.”
+“I don’t like your attitude”

 There is a difference between having an attitude and standing up for yourself.
 Learn when your higher-ups are trying to shut you down because they can’t handle valid criticism.

-“We/They can replace you just like that, so I’d watch it if I were you.”
+“We/They can replace you just like that, so I’d watch it if I were you”

 “Look at _____, she’s also having personal problems/difficulties at work, and she’s not complaining!”